 You are not buying something which under English law is defined, by the Financial Services and Markets Act, as an investment.
 You are instead buying a tangible product which - through the construct of bailment - you will own outright as your physical property.

 This sort of purchase, and the custody of your property, is regulated by a number of laws which are generally more intuitively and widely understood than is financial services regulation.
-The relevant legislation includes the Sale of Goods Act 1994, Fraud Act 2006, the Theft Act 1968, and the Anti Money Laundering Regulations 2007 etc.
+The relevant legislation includes the Sale of Goods Act 1994, Fraud Act 2006, the Theft Act 1968, and the Money Laundering and Transfer of Funds (Information) (Amendment) (EU Exit) Regulations (2019) etc.

 These statutes apply broadly to non-financial British businesses and have proven effective instruments for fair regulation of the purchase and sale of goods.